Jean-Baptiste Colbert: Death

 Colbert worked incessantly hard until his final hours.
 Work was his religion; he once pondered whether it was better to rise early and work or retire very late and work.
 He concluded that rising early and retiring late would be the ideal combination.
 Towards the end of his life he suffered from stomach aches, which caused him much distress.
 He was reduced to eating moist bread dipped in chicken broth for his meals.

 By 64 he was bedridden and died seven days after his birthday.
 The surgeons who examined him found that he had been suffering from kidney stones.
 A huge stone was found in his urinary tract, which would explain his pain.

-Religion

-Colbert played a subordinate role in the struggle between the king and the papacy as to the royal rights over vacant bishoprics, and he seems to have sympathised with the proposal that suggested seizing part of the wealth of the clergy.
-In his hatred of idleness he ventured to suppress no less than seventeen fêtes, and he had a project for reducing the number of persons devoted to clerical and monastic life, by increasing the age for taking the vows.